Africa

 Day 2

-Within an hour of leaving Maun, it is possible to view the first of the birds that inhabit this unspoilt region.
+Shortly after leaving Maun, it is possible to view the first of the birds and wildlife that inhabits this unspoilt region.
+After 3-hours we reach Moremi Game Reserve, situated on the eastern side of the famous Okavango Delta.
 We should have a good day for raptors, so look out for the African hawk-eagle, Gabar goshawk, Shikra, Little sparrowhawk, Dark chanting goshawk, Tawny eagle, Lesser spotted eagle* and Steppe eagle* which all inhabit the mopane and adjacent woodlands.

-Other birds common along this route includes most of Botswana’s hornbills including the Red-billed, Southern yellow-billed, African rrey, Bradfield’s and Southern ground hornbills.
+Other birds common along this route includes most of Botswana’s hornbills including the Red-billed, Southern yellow-billed, African grey, Bradfield’s and Southern ground hornbills.
 A large number of brood-parasites may also be seen including the Diederick cuckoo*, Levaillant’s cuckoo*, Jacobin cuckoo*, Great-spotted cuckoo*, African cuckoo*, Common cuckoo*, Shaft-tailed whydah, Pin-tailed whydah, Eastern paradise whydah, Greater honeyguide, and Lesser honeyguide (*=migratory species).

 Days 3 To 4